rafamalaga86/twitterphp/readme.md

 There is not model, view and controllers folder.

 Dependencies are not included in the repository, they should be installed with Composer.

+Using twig in templates.